Lunar effect: Sleep quality

+Other organisms

 In animals

+Many animals use moonlight for navigation and to time behavior.
+As an example of lunar navigation, numerous insect species, such as moths, use moonlight to stabilize their flight paths and maintain consistent trajectories.

 Corals contain light-sensitive cryptochromes, proteins that are sensitive to different levels of light.
+Corals at the Great Barrier Reef release their eggs and sperm simultaneously, always after full moon between October and December.
+Also, the Barau's petrel is known to time their mating season with the full moon.

 Spawning of coral Platygyra lamellina occurs at night during the summer on a date determined by the phase of the Moon; in the Red Sea, this is the three- to five-day period around the new Moon in July and the similar period in August.
 Acropora coral time their simultaneous release of sperm and eggs to just one or two days a year, after sundown with a full moon.

 Dipsastraea speciosa tends to synchronize spawning in the evening or night, around the last quarter moon of the lunar cycle.